telerik/blazor-docs/components/dropdownlist/overview.md

 # DropDownList Overview

 The DropDownList component allows the user to choose an option from a predefined set of choices presented in a dropdown popup.
-The developer can control the data, sizes, and various appearance options like class and [templates]({%slug components/dropdownlist/templates%}).
+The developer can control the [data]({%slug components/dropdownlist/databind%}), sizes, and various appearance options like class and [templates]({%slug components/dropdownlist/templates%}).

 To use a Telerik DropDownList for Blazor

 1. add the `TelerikDropDownList` tag
 1. populate its `Data` property with the collection of items you want in the dropdown
 1. set the `TextField` and `ValueField` properties to point to the corresponding names of the model
-1. Set the `Value` property to the intial value of the model.
+1. set the `Value` property to the intial value of the model.

->caption Basic dropdownlist data binding and ValueChanged event handling
+>caption Basic dropdownlist [data binding](data-bind) and ValueChanged event handling

 @[template](/_contentTemplates/common/issues-and-warnings.md#generic-component-event-issue)